RosettaCommons/tools/coding_util/iwyu/README.md

 `WARNING: File <fn> does not compile with regular Clang.` -- As the script doesn't use the regular build system, it can find files which aren't compiled normally.
 As such, there's a check of compilation against plain clang if the IWYU errors out.
 If you don't expect these files to compile (e.g. they're non-compiled pilot or devel apps) then there's nothing to be done.
-(No riwyuf file will be generated and no fixes will be applied).
 If you expect them to compile, though, you should figure out if there's compilation issues.
 (Note that you'll also get this error if the compilation backcheck is not working for some reason.)

 *Output*